Sums of CR functions from competing CR structures: Further comments

-\begin{Thm} Suppose that in the setting of Theorem \ref{T:cir-plh} we have vector fields $\tilde X,\tilde T$ satisfying (suitably-modified) \itemref{N:XY-cond}{I:aaa} and \itemref{N:XY-cond}{I:bbb} with the property that $\tilde X\tilde X\tilde Y$ annihilates CR functions and conjugate-CR functions.
-Then there are CR functions $f_1, f_2$ and $f_3$ so that $f_1w_1+f_2w_2$ and $f_3$ are non-vanishing and
+\begin{Prop} Suppose that in the setting of Theorem \ref{T:cir-plh} we have vector fields $\tilde X,\tilde T$ satisfying (suitably-modified) \itemref{N:XY-cond}{I:aaa} and \itemref{N:XY-cond}{I:bbb}.
+Then $\tilde X\tilde X\tilde Y$ annihilates CR functions and conjugate-CR functions if and only if there are CR functions $f_1, f_2$ and $f_3$ so that $f_1w_1+f_2w_2$ and $f_3$ are non-vanishing and